codsen/codsen/packages/string-left-right/README.md

 On both, the first input argument is a string, the optional second (marked by brackets above) is a starting index.

-Both functions are same as `left()`/`right()`, except that besides non-whitespace characters, they also stop at CR and LF, line break characters.
+Both functions are the same as `left()`/`right()`, except that besides non-whitespace characters, they also stop at CR and LF, line break characters.

 For example,